COVID-19 Pandemic Donation Program - Shared Sick/Illness Time Pool

 - Michigan Paid Leave Time (PMLA)

-- Has not exceeded the requested donated hour limits per fiscal period
+- Has not exceeded the limit of 112 hours of requested donated time per fiscal period

 - Agree that the donated sick time is gross income and is subject to taxation